ooichinchun/WindDrivenRainWithFluent/README.md

 The following python [script](https://github.com/ooichinchun/WindDrivenRainWithFluent/AnalyzeTrajectories/README.md) will parse the input file for the initial and file location of each particle tracked.

 ***
-Note: This is not an official IHPC product, but please credit this work if this is helpful to you.
+Note 1: This is not an official IHPC product, but please credit this work if this is helpful to you.
+Note 2: The Ansys Fluent journal files were created based on Ansys Fluent 2018 version.
+The *_template.jou files might need to be updated for use on newer versions of Ansys Fluent where additional functionalities/options have been added.

 This is the work of [Ooi Chin Chun](mailto:ooicc@ihpc.a-star.edu.sg) from the Institute of High Performance Computing, A* Singapore.